apollographql/apollo-client-nextjs/package/README.md

 ## Installation

-This package has a peer dependency on the latest rc of `@apollo/client`, so you can install both this package and that Apollo Client version via
+This package has a peer dependency on the latest `@apollo/client`, so you can install both this package and that Apollo Client version via

 ```sh
 npm install @apollo/client@latest @apollo/experimental-nextjs-app-support